JamesSkemp/words/content/post/have-we-discovered-the-true-goals-of-the-united-states-of-america.md

 +++
-title = "Have we discovered the true goals of the United States of America?" summary = "On how to tell what countries the United States of America will attack next." draft = false comments = true date = "2005-01-22T01:01:00-06:00"
+title = "Have we discovered the true goals of the United States of America?" description = "On how to tell what countries the United States of America will attack next." draft = false comments = true date = "2005-01-22T01:01:00-06:00"